Skip to main content

 Brookings

-Led NIST's AI Risk Management Framework and the U.S. AI Safety Institute; named one of TIME's 100 most influential in AI.
+Led NIST's AI Risk Management Framework and served as chief technologist of the U.S. AI Safety Institute; named one of TIME's 100 most influential in AI.

 Coz Ududec